-The MCO is responsible for approving the Person-Centered Plan of Care and for forwarding the completed Grid to the Transportation Manager.
+The MCO is responsible for approving the Person-Centered Plan of Care and for forwarding the completed Grid to the Department of Health's Medicaid Transportation Manager.
 For individuals not enrolled in a Health Home, the MCO will be responsible for completing the Grid based on the individual's Plan of Care and forwarding to the Transportation Manager.
 The Grid will include documentation for Non-Medical Transportation including documentation of which goals in an individual's Plan of Care the trips will be tied to.